Edmund Roche, 5th Baron Fermoy: Death

-After suffering from depression for a long period of time, he committed suicide by gunshot at his home, Eddington House, in Hungerford on 19 August 1984.
+After suffering from depression for a long period of time, he died from suicide by gunshot at his home, Eddington House, in Hungerford on 19 August 1984.
 He was 45.
+He is buried in the churchyard of St Mary Magdalene Church, Sandringham.

 In 1995, Fermoy's widow, Lavinia Fermoy, married Nigel Edward Corbally Stourton, a grandson of Alfred Stourton, 23rd Baron Mowbray.

 Royal connections

-Lord Fermoy and his family have close connections to the British royal family.
+Lord Fermoy and his family had close connections to the British royal family.
 His mother was a longstanding member of Queen Elizabeth The Queen Mother's household.
 His sister Frances was the mother of Lady Diana Spencer.
 As the bride's maternal uncle, Lord Fermoy attended her wedding to the Prince of Wales in 1981.